Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Discussion

 In our threat model, we assumed the attacker only has access to the layout and utilizes the extracted netlist for inserting the SCT.
 This netlist does not contain any node names, making it impossible to distinguish nodes of interest by name.
 Thus, the attacker has to identify the circuit functionality by inspecting the layout for `clues'.
 In the case of AES, this target circuit can be easily identified in a layout because of its implementation regularity, and, from there, the same holds true for the nets/registers that carry the cryptokey.
 On the other hand, visually locating a Present core (or any other core) would be a more challenging task.
 Nevertheless, visual inspection is not the only technique that can be utilized for searching for security-relevant nodes.
-In a future work, we are planning to automate the search for these nodes by submitting the netlist to a high-level functionality reconstruction tool \cite{relic_netcover}.
-Such tools can be used to reconstruct the finite-state machine of the target design and/or to give a score to each node in the circuit, thus distinguishing between control and data paths nodes.
-If a database of known cryptocores can be established in this manner, their localization would become a much simpler task.
+Based on the ECO framework herein presented, the authors of \cite{iccad_rtrojan} create a framework for blindly inserting HTs.
+The results presented in \cite{iccad_rtrojan} further demonstrated the ECO capabilities for inserting HTs.
+On top of that, their framework does not require additional knowledge besides the victim's layout for locating security-relevant nodes.

 A clear advantage of our SCT architecture is its robustness to manufacturing process skew.
 As demonstrated in the previous section, even with a large difference in performance between the fastest and slowest sample (see Fig.~\ref{fig:dist_lkg}), the SCA was successful (see Fig.~\ref{fig:ro_steps}).
 When compared with a similar approach presented in \cite{HT_silicon}, our SCT architecture does not need any workaround to be implemented because of the performance of the technology.
 Even more, our flow anticipates difficulties during the SCT insertion by including the optional clock divider.
 However, our architecture has the disadvantage of being large in comparison with other similar SCTs.
 The size of our SCT is proportional to the number of bits leaked at a time and to the total number of bits intended to be leaked (i.e., the SCT is proportional to the key length).
 This characteristic increases the probability of detection.